 OCE Van Policy Overview

 The Office of Community Engagement has six vans for use by faculty, staff and students who are currently affiliated with OCE programs and are available for rent to outside departments or students organizations upon approval.
 All resources are subject to the William & Mary Vehicle Use policy.
+If you are interested in renting an OCE van, please contact [[gmstemann, Genevieve Stemann]] to discuss requirements and van availability.

 Four of the OCE vans seat up to 12 passengers, including the driver.
 Both minivans have seven seats.
 OCE vans are used for department-related community engagement, such as meeting with a community partner, community engagement projects, or site visits.
 Driving the van for any non-OCE purpose without express permission will be a violation of the Honor Code and the W&M Vehicle Use Policy.